jia-jjin/essay-2-image/README.md

 7. Click on the submit button and watch as the magic unfolds itself.

 ## Credits
-- Thanks to GeeksForGeeks for their step-by-step guides
+Thanks to GeeksForGeeks and other websites for their step-by-step guides.